 Use Motorcycle Oil in Your Bike for the Best Protection

-- Operational Speed: Motorcycles tend to operate at engine speeds significantly higher than automobiles.
-This places additional stress on engine components, increasing the need for wear protection, and subjects lubricating oils to higher loading and shear forces, which can rupture the lubricant film and reduce viscosity, both of which increase wear.
-High rpm also increases the likelihood of foaming, which can reduce an oil’s load-carrying ability.
+High rpm places additional stress on engine components, increasing the need for wear protection.
+It subjects oils to higher loading and shear forces, which can rupture the lubricant film and reduce viscosity, both of which increase wear.
+High rpm also increases the likelihood of foaming, which can reduce an oil’s load-carrying ability, further inviting wear.

-- Multiple Lubrication Functionality: Many motorcycles have a common sump supplying oil to both the engine and transmission.
+Many motorcycles have a common sump supplying oil to both the engine and transmission.
 In such cases, the oil is required to meet the needs of both the engine and the transmission gears.
 Transmission gears can shear the oil as it’s squeezed between gear teeth repeatedly at elevated rpm, causing some oils to lose viscosity.
 Many motorcycles also incorporate a wet clutch within the transmission that uses the same oil.
 Motorcycle wet clutches require a properly formulated lubricant that meets JASO MA or MA2 frictional requirements.

-- Inactivity: Whereas automobiles are used on a daily basis, motorcycle use is usually periodic and, in many cases, seasonal.
+Whereas automobiles are used almost every day, motorcycle use is usually periodic and, in many cases, seasonal.
 These extended periods of inactivity place additional stress on motorcycle oils.
 In these circumstances, rust and acid corrosion protection are of critical concern.